Krull (film): Soundtrack

-The film score was composed by James Horner and performed by The London Symphony Orchestra and the Ambrosian Singers.
+The film score was composed by James Horner and performed by the London Symphony Orchestra and the Ambrosian Singers.
 It has been commended as part of the composer's best early efforts.
 The soundtrack is considered a high point of the film.
 Ryan Lambie, reviewing for Den of Geek wrote, "The 70s and 80s seemed to be the era of great sci-fi and fantasy themes, and Horner's is high up on the list of the best, providing the film a grandiose sweep to match the broad vistas of Krull's location photography."

 The score features traditional swashbuckling fanfares, an overtly rapturous love theme, and other musical elements that were characteristic of fantasy and adventure films of the 1980s, along with incorporating avant-garde techniques with string instruments to represent some of the monstrous creatures.
 Additionally, to accompany the main antagonists, the Beast and its army of Slayers, Horner utilised Holst-like rhythms and groaning and moaning vocals from the choir.
 Also of note is a recurring "siren call" performed by female voices that starts and bookends the score, and appears numerous times in the story to represent the legacy of the ancient world of Krull.

 Horner's score is reminiscent of earlier works, particularly Battle Beyond the Stars and Star Trek II: The Wrath of Khan.
-Some pieces of the music would later be reused in Aliens and The Rocketeer.
-Other segments would also be used for the ambiance of the Disneyland Paris attraction Space Mountain: Mission 2.
+Some segments would be used for the ambiance of the Disneyland Paris attraction Space Mountain: Mission 2.

 The score has been released numerous times on album by various labels.
 The first was a 45-minute condensed edition released by Southern Cross Records in 1987, featuring most of the major action cues, three renditions of the love theme, and the music from the end credits; however, music from the main title sequence was omitted.
 Southern Cross Records later released special editions in 1992 and 1994 (the latter a Gold disc), expanding on the previously released tracks, featuring the main title music and other action cues.

 In 1998, Super Tracks released the complete recorded score in a two-CD set with elaborate packaging and extensive liner notes by David Hirsch.
 In 2010, La-La Land Records re-issued the Super Tracks album, with two bonus cues and new liner notes by Jeff Bond in a limited edition of 3,000 copies, which sold out within less than a year.
 La-La Land reissued an additional 2,000 copies of the album in 2015.

 The following is the track listing for the 1983 Southern Cross Records vinyl album: